 Key overarching questions have been elaborated to guide the evaluator in its work and to facilitate a common understanding of the objectives of the evaluation between the evaluators and the secretariat.
 However, the evaluator may propose supplementary or alternative approaches to elicit answers to these questions.

-Question 1: Evaluate the relevance of the work of ECOSOC and UNECE in promoting international cooperation in the field of transport of dangerous goods:
+Question 1: Evaluate the relevance of the work of the ECOSOC Committee and UNECE in promoting international cooperation in the field of transport of dangerous goods:

 To what extent are dangerous goods transported internationally, including multimodal and modal transport worldwide?
 What are the types of dangerous goods most commonly transported internationally (by mode)?

 How does the international cooperation among international/inter-governmental organizations work?
 Which organizations involved?
-To what extent has the work of ECOSOC and UNECE contributed to this international cooperation?
+To what extent has the work of the ECOSOC Committee and UNECE contributed to this international cooperation?

-Question 2: Assess the efficiency and effectiveness of ECOSOC and UNECE efforts to contribute to harmonising national and international regulations with the Model Regulations annexed to the United Nations Recommendations on the Transport of Dangerous Goods:
+Question 2: Assess the efficiency and effectiveness of the ECOSOC Committee and UNECE efforts to contribute to harmonising national and international regulations with the Model Regulations annexed to the United Nations Recommendations on the Transport of Dangerous Goods:

 To what extent have national regulations applicable to inland transport and legal instruments applicable to international transport have been brought into line simultaneously or completely with the UN Model Regulations?

-To what extent have ECOSOC and UNECE efforts in this regard promoted the application of the United Nations Recommendations and UNECE legal instruments in a) UNECE member States, and b) all UN member States?
+To what extent have the ECOSOC Committee and UNECE efforts in this regard promoted the application of the United Nations Recommendations and UNECE legal instruments in a) UNECE member States, and b) all UN member States?
 What particular areas of work contributed to harmonisation?
 What areas of work have been less effective?

 How can further harmonization and implementation be improved or achieved?